carpentries-incubator/shell-extras/02-ssh.md

 such as the server in the basement that manages our database of experimental results?
 To do this,
 we have to first log in to that machine.
-We call this a [remote login](./reference.html#remote-login), and the other computer a remote computer.
+We call this a [remote login](./reference.html#remote-login).

-Once we do this,
+In order for us to be able to login, the remote computer must be runing a [remote login server](./reference.html#remote-login-server) and we will run a client program that can talk to that server.
+The client program passes our login credentials to the remote login server and, if we are allowed to login, that server then runs a shell for us on the remote computer.

-everything we type is passed to a shell running on the remote computer.
+Once our local client is connected to the remote server, everything we type into the client is passed on, by the server, to the shell running on the remote computer.
-That shell runs those commands on our behalf, just as a local shell would, then sends back output for our computer to display.
+That remote shell runs those commands on our behalf, just as a local shell would, then sends back output, via the server, to our client, for our computer to display.

+### SSH History

+Back in the day,
+when everyone trusted each other and knew every chip in their computer by its first name, people didn't encrypt anything except the most sensitive information when sending it over a network and the two programs used for running a shell (usually back then, the Bourne Shell, `sh`) on, or copying files to, a remote machine were named `rsh` and `rcp`, respectively.
+Think (`r`)emote `sh` and `cp`

+However, anyone could watch the unencrypted network traffic, which meant that villains could steal usernames and passwords, and use them for all manner of nefarious purposes.

+The [SSH protocol](./reference.html#ssh-protocol) was invented to prevent this (or at least slow it down).
+It uses several sophisticated, and heavily tested, encryption protocols to ensure that outsiders can't see what's in the messages going back and forth between different computers.

+The remote login server which accepts connections from client programs is known as the [SSH daemon](./reference.html#ssh-daemon), or `sshd`.

-The tool we use to log in remotely is the [secure shell](./reference.html#secure-shell), or SSH.
+The client program we use to login remotely is the [secure shell](./reference.html#secure-shell), or `ssh`, think (`s`)ecure `sh`.

+The `ssh` login client has a companion program called `scp`, think  (`s`)ecure `cp`, which allows us to copy files to or from a remote computer using the same kind of encrypted connection.

+### A remote login using `ssh`

-In particular, the command `ssh username@computer` runs SSH and connects to the remote computer we have specified.
+To make a remote login, we issue the command `ssh username@computer` which tries to make a connection to the SSH daemon running on the remote computer we have specified.

 After we log in,
 we can use the remote shell to use the remote computer's files and directories.

 Typing `exit` or Control-D
-terminates the remote shell and returns us to our previous shell.
+terminates the remote shell, and the local client program, and returns us to our previous shell.

 In the example below,
 the remote machine's command prompt is `moon>`